-While it’s something that most people don’t necessarily plan for or anticipate, if you are ever in need of criminal defense, qualified legal counsel is in order.
+While it’s something that most people don’t necessarily plan for or anticipate, if you are ever in need of an Experienced Criminal Defense Attorney, qualified legal counsel is in order.
 In order to achieve results you are hoping for in a legal case, you won’t want to leave anything to chance.
 A conscientious and aggressive defense can be the difference between a conviction and an acquittal.

 Attorney Erin Bradley McAleer will begin by assessing your case to determine if there might be errors that would warrant its immediate dismissal.
 Mr. McAleer will investigate factual claims, seek witnesses, thoroughly interview each witness and police officer, and seek out forensic experts as needed.
 Defense forensic experts might have a different perspective than those who are testifying for the prosecution.
 Erin Bradley McAleer will advise regarding potential defenses and consequences of conviction at trial, as well as the terms of any settlement offer including both risks and benefits of either going to trial or entering a plea agreement.
 Don’t leave your future, your job, your family at risk – contact Erin Bradley McAleer immediately for a free confidential consultation and evaluation of your situation today.